unexist/blog/_drafts/nomad.md

 ### Working with jobs

 When you want to run something on [Nomad][] you normally start with a job.
-A job - or rather a job file - is the primary work horse and describes in a declarative way what tasks you want to run.
+A job - or rather a job file - is the primary work horse and describes in a declarative way the tasks you want to run.

 Behind the scene, whenever a job is submitted, [Nomad][] evaluates it and determines all necessary